Sunday 1st October 2017

 Phil Anthony, Steve Blanchard, Colin Mant, Patrice Mongelard;

-Sinisa Gracanin, George Kleanthous, Simon Thomas, Michael Ugwumba;
+Sinisa Gracanin, George Kleanthous, Simon Thomas, Obi Ugwumba;

 Peter Harvey, Waine Hetherington.